Here's How Your Trade Ballard Power Systems Inc. (BLDP) Aggressively Right Now

 Sponsored

-BLDP currently public float of 241.87M and currently shorts hold a 11.11% ratio of that float.
-Today, the average trading volume of BLDP was 4.55M shares.
+The average price from analysts is $12.40.
+BLDP currently public float of 241.50M and currently shorts hold a 11.13% ratio of that float.
+Today, the average trading volume of BLDP was 4.73M shares.

 BLDP’s Market Performance